tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_snapshot`

 Real-time collaboration sessions don't typically have a save button and the session is constantly being stored.
 A snapshot callback will be executed at regular intervals with the serialized editor contents.
-The content is retrieved though the [`getContent` API]({{site.baseurl}}/api/tinymce/tinymce.editor/#getcontent) to lazily create the serialized version of the content to reduce the CPU load.
+The content is retrieved though a `getContent` function to lazily create the serialized version of the content to reduce the CPU load.

 **Type:** `Function`